 Robert McCormick, described by Choir and Organ as “indomitable and immensely gifted” and as “an artist of rare sensitivity and passion” by the Macon (GA) Telegraph, has served as Organist and Choirmaster of Saint Mark's Church since 2016.
 From 2008 to 2016, he served as Director of Music at St. Paul’s Parish, K Street, Washington, D.C.
 At St. Paul’s he conducted the various choirs of adults, boys, and girls in approximately 175 choral services yearly (including weekly Evensong, year-round).
 From 2001 to 2008 he served as Organist and Music Director at the Church of St. Mary the Virgin, New York City.

-Mr. McCormick holds the Bachelor of Music degree in organ performance, summa cum laude, from Westminster Choir College, Princeton, New Jersey.
+Mr. McCormick holds the Bachelor of Music degree in organ performance, summa cum laude, from Westminster Choir College, Princeton, N.J.
 Concurrently, he was Assistant Organist at Trinity Church, Princeton.
 His teachers have included McNeil Robinson and Robert Carwithen.

 Known for his ability in organ improvisation, Mr. McCormick was named a semi-finalist in the 2005 St. Albans International Organ Festival Improvisation Competition.
 Concert appearances across the United States include the Summer Organ Festival at The Riverside Church (New York City), the Jongen Symphonie Concertante and Barber Toccata Festiva with the Macon (GA) Symphony Orchestra, the Pittsburgh Organ Artists Series, the East Texas Organ Festival, Basically Bach Festival at St. Peter’s Lutheran Church (New York City), the Great Organists series at St. John’s Cathedral in Albuquerque, a New York City Pipe Organ Encounters, the Atlanta Summer Organ Festival, and recitals and workshops for local American Guild of Organists chapters nationwide.
 He has been a featured artist and clinician at numerous conventions and conferences of the AGO, the Association of Anglican Musicians, and the Royal School of Church Music in America, playing recitals and services, and leading workshops in choir training, service playing, and organ improvisation.
 As a composer, his choral works are published by Encore (UK) and Selah, and have been performed on both sides of the Atlantic.

-He served for two years as sub-dean of the New York City chapter of the AGO and is a member of the Alumni Council of Westminster Choir College.
+He served for two years as sub-dean of the New York City chapter of the AGO, is a former member of the Alumni Council of Westminster Choir College, and is presently a Trustee of the Westminster Foundation.
 He was co-chairperson of the 2014 National Conference of the Association of Anglican Musicians.
 His recording from St. Paul’s, K Street, We Sing of God, was released in June 2010 on the Pro Organo label.
 Choir and Organ’s review of the album describes the choir as “one of the most responsive and adaptable choirs on the Eastern seaboard” and further states that “[McCormick] also shines at the organ.”
-Under his direction, the St. Paul's Choirs have sung at conventions of the AGO, the Organ Historical Society, and the Association of Anglican Musicians, and have been heard nationally on the radio programs Pipedreams and With Heart and Voice.
+Choirs under his direction have sung at conventions of the AGO, the Organ Historical Society, and the Association of Anglican Musicians, and have been heard nationally on the radio programs Pipedreams and With Heart and Voice.